-Indonesia’s former agriculture minister arrested for alleged corruption, including bribery
+Indonesia’s former agriculture minister arrested over alleged corruption

 The amount of state money that is alleged to have been stolen by the three men may increase as the KPK is still ramping up an investigation into alleged corruption at his ministry, Tanak said.

-KPK’s deputy chief, Johanis Tanak, said Limpo allegedly instructed his two subordinates to force officials at his ministry to pay him between $4,000 and $10,000 in exchange for promotions or participation in procurement projects at the ministry.
-The money allegedly came from the ministry’s marked up budget.
+Tanak said Limpo allegedly instructed Subagyono and Hatta to force officials at his ministry to pay him between $4,000 and $10,000 in exchange for promotions or participation in procurement projects at the ministry.
+The money allegedly came from the ministry’s budget.

 He also said that Limpo received bribes from private vendors who were granted projects with the Ministry of Agriculture.